 As a medical student/doctor, how do I apply for an attachment or research elective at the OSP?

 Email us at the address above.
 Please give as much detail as possible in relation to your studies so far and let us know when you are available for the research elective.
 We will endeavour to get back to you as quickly as possible.

 The Coroner is responsible for directing investigations into all deaths covered in the Coroners Act 1962.
 For more information, please visit www.coroners.ie.

 What is the process for involving the OSP in a death investigation?

-- When a body is discovered, the Emergency Services, Paramedics and Gardaí are alerted.
+When a body is discovered following a sudden, unexpected suspicious death, the Emergency Services, Paramedics and Gardaí are alerted.
 The Gardaí attend the scene and alert the Coroner.
 The Coroner requests the State Pathologist to perform a post mortem to determine the cause of death.
-Scenes of crime Gardaí (usually from the Technical Bureau) and sometimes the Pathologist would attend at the scene.
-The body can then be moved to a local hospital (throughout the country) or the Dublin City Mortuary (if the death occurs in Dublin) where the post mortem is performed.
+Scenes of crime Gardaí (usually from the Technical Bureau) and sometimes the Pathologist attend at the scene.
+The body can then be moved to a local hospital (throughout the country) or to the Dublin City Mortuary in Whitehall (if the death occurs in Dublin) where the post mortem is performed.

 What is the process for dealing with the discovery of bones in Ireland?